RMI-PACTA/pacta.loanbook/README.md

 ## Usage (WIP!)

-`library(pacta.loanbook)` will load the core pacta.loanbook packages:
+`library(pacta.loanbook)` will load all the functions and datasets from the underlying packages:

 - [r2dii.data](https://rmi-pacta.github.io/r2dii.data/), for input data
   sets used in PACTA for Banks (e.g. sector classification systems,